priyashpatil/single-submit-js/README.md

 **Required** with value of `single-submit-form`.
 This attribute is used to detect the forms on which to enable the single submit.

-**`data-ss-loading-text`**
+**`data-ss-loading-text`** (If set this will override the options passed through `init` function)

 (Optional).
 Using this you can specify what text to show when the form is submitted and being processed.
-The default value is captured form the element's inner text. **If set this will override the options passed through `init` function**.
+The default value is captured form the element's inner text.

-**`data-ss-indicator`**
+**`data-ss-indicator`** If set this will override the options passed through `init` function

 (Optional).
 You can set a custom processing indicator.
-The default value is `spinner-border-single-submit` which is taken inspiration from Bootstrap framework. **If set this will override the options passed through `init` function**.
+The default value is `spinner-border-single-submit` which is taken inspiration from Bootstrap framework.

 ### Init Options